daveg1/enterprise-web-coursework/README.md

 ### Platform

 The webapp and database are run on a server installed with Ubuntu 22.04 OS.
-The webapp processes are managed with [PM2](https://pm2.keymetrics.io/), while the database runs as a local MongoDB instance.
+The node processes (angular and api) are managed with [PM2](https://pm2.keymetrics.io/) and the database runs as a local MongoDB instance.

 ## Usage